winery/winery/docs/adr/0011-use-builder-pattern-for-model-classes.md

-# Use builder pattern for model classes
+# Use Builder Pattern for Model Classes

 Model classes should be instantiable simple without using large constructors.